 A few words about joy.
 Well, okay, more than a few… I used to think that Catholicism was very dour, celebrating solemnities (solemn celebrations?) bemoaning sin and life in this … Continue Reading Joyful

-If you are not a grateful person, then you will never be great.
-If you do not appreciate the people in your life, then you cannot receive their amazing value … Continue Reading Gratitude
+If you do not appreciate the people in your life, then you cannot receive their amazing value — only their cost.
+If you do not say, “Thank you” when you … Continue Reading Gratitude

 This is the famous 1918 photograph by Eric Enstrom called “Grace”.
 It has hung in the dining room of my parents’ house since before I was born.
 Interestingly, although … Continue Reading A Prayer before Eating